Non-squeezing and capacities for some calibrated geometries: Classical non-squeezing and capacities

 \subsection{The symplectic width of an ellipsoid}

 Theorem~\ref{thm:linchar} suggests that we should try to understand the linear symplectic widths of (closed) ellipsoids centered at the origin.
 We will restrict here to closed ellipsoids centered at the origin.
 Generally, we want to try to find linear symplectic invariants of ellipsoids.
 In fact, we can find a complete linear symplectic invariant of an ellipsoid known as its \emph{symplectic spectrum}.
-We begin with the following result from symplectic linear algebra.
+We begin with the following result from symplectic linear algebra, originally proved in~\cite{Will-1}.
+(See also~\cite{Will-2}.)

 \begin{theorem} (Williamson's theorem.)
 Let \(M\) be a real symmetric positive-definite \(2n \times 2n\) matrix.
 There exists \(S \in \mathrm{Sp}(2n, \mathbb{R})\) such that \(S^T M S = \Lambda \oplus \Lambda\), where \(\Lambda\) is a diagonal \(n \times n\) matrix with positive entries.
 Moreover, up to a reordering, the diagonal entries of \(\Lambda\) do not depend on \(S\). \end{theorem} \begin{proof} The matrix \(M^{-\frac{1}{2}} J M^{-\frac{1}{2}}\) is anti-symmetric since \(M^{-\frac{1}{2}}\) is symmetric and \(J\) is anti-symmetric, and it is invertible since \(M^{-\frac{1}{2}}\) and \(J\) are, so there exists a matrix \(Q \in \mathrm{O}(2n)\) such that